imitrob/imitrob_dataset_code/data_acquisition/README.md

 After collecting enough points, you can save them by clicking the **Save points** button.
 These can be loaded later using the **Load points** button.
 Click **Calibrate** button to start the pose calibration process.

+###  1c) Recording the data

+Normal ROS [bagfile recording](http://wiki.ros.org/rosbag/Commandline) can be used to record the data.
+For convenience, we provide a [launchfile](cam_calib/launch/rec_data_sixdof.launch) that can be modified to suit your specific setup (the default is configured to use topics in our setup).

 ## 2) Object tracing